Home » Carbs in Buckwheat

-Raw buckwheat contains 71.5% carbs, while cooked buckwheat groats contain about 20% carbs.
-Which is 13.5g per 100g of cooked roasted buckwheat kasha.
+Raw buckwheat contains 75 grams of carbs, while cooked buckwheat groats contain about 19.9 grams of carbs per 100-gram serving

 Buckwheat is a great alternative to wheat — one of the most highly allergenic foods and the grain we tend to most commonly overeat.
 Buckwheat is a gluten-free grain, making it an excellent choice for those with celiac disease, gluten sensitivities, food allergies or for anyone undertaking a super-clean diet.
 It can be used as an alternative to rice or served as porridge and it’s higher in protein and fibre than other grains.
 Buckwheat is also lower on the glycemic index and results in less insulin release after consumption.
 It’s known to lower cholesterol and is a rich source of magnesium.

 Rich in anti-inflammatory flavonoids (especially rutin, which tonifies veins and are useful for treating and preventing spider or varicose veins), buckwheat is a great choice for bolstering the health of our heart and blood vessels.

 I welcome you to try one of these healthy carb choices

 Buckwheat is a low-fat food that contains a significant nutritional punch for its calorie content (160 calories for 1/4 cup of uncooked buckwheat groats, which is enough for a bowl of hot cereal).